-Uniquely located within the Freycinet National Park, Freycinet Lodge is just 2 1/2 hours’ drive from Launceston or Hobart.
-Immerse yourself in a wide range of experiences including beachcombing, snorkelling, walks to spectacular coastal outlooks, cruising around the Peninsula or enjoying freshly shucked oysters at a local farm.
+Uniquely located within the Freycinet National Park, Freycinet Lodge is just a 2 1/2 hours’ drive from Launceston or Hobart.
+Immerse yourself in a wide range of experiences including beachcombing, snorkeling, walks to spectacular coastal outlooks, cruising around the Peninsula or enjoying freshly shucked oysters at a local farm.
 Excursions we can arrange for you include 4WD trips to Cape Tourville and guided walks on the Peninsula – taking in Sleepy Bay, the Friendly Beaches, Hazards Beach or Mt Amos.

 Guest facilities at Freycinet Lodge include two restaurants, bar and lounge area, gift shop, library, TV lounge with Internet access, conference facilities, laundry, tennis court, boule court and a barbeque.